yashcodelab/Mental-health-Analysis-/README.md

-# Mental-health-Analysis-
+# Mental-health-Analysis
 📌 Overview
-This project was part of a Kaggle hackathon focused on analyzing mental health data.
+This project was part of a Kaggle hackathon on analyzing mental health data.
 The goal was to develop a machine learning model that predicts mental health conditions based on survey responses, demographics, and other relevant factors.

 📂 Dataset
-The dataset includes responses related to mental health awareness, past experiences, workplace support, and demographic details.
+The dataset includes responses to mental health awareness, past experiences, workplace support, and demographic details.
 Key features include:

 Age, Gender 🧑‍🤝‍🧑